Guest Article: Thawing Glaciers

 Grixis is a midrange deck that fills the niche of preying on the combo/pseudo-combo decks designed to beat the Uro decks.

-Virtual card advantage had no real downside until the printing of Force of Negation and Grixis is arguably the worst colour combination at recovering from heavy card disadvantage.
+Virtual card advantage had no real downside until the printing of and Grixis is arguably the worst colour combination at recovering from heavy card disadvantage.
 This is only exacerbated by the heavy saturation of black spells that already fill the core of Grixis.
 If the deck is to survive, it needs some structural reform that directly addresses this issue so that it can continue to keep up with engine powered control decks.

 Esper (Whitefaces)